wzyboy/kindle_vocab_anki/README.md

 ## Usage

 1. Install requirements from `requirements.txt`.
-2. Use [DeDRM Tools](https://github.com/apprenticeharper/DeDRM_tools) to strip DRM if your Kindle dictionary is protected by DRM.
+2. Use [DeDRM Tools](https://github.com/apprenticeharper/DeDRM_tools) to strip DRM if your Kindle dictionary is protected by DRM ([Note: built-in dictionaries cannot be decrypted](https://github.com/wzyboy/kindle_vocab_anki/issues/3)).
 3. Use [KindleUnpack](https://github.com/kevinhendricks/KindleUnpack) to unpack your Kindle dictionary into raw HTML files.
 4. Run `./convert_dict.py mobi7/book.html dict.tsv` to convert the HTML dictionary into a TSV dictionary.
 5. Run `./convert_vocab.py vocab.db dict.tsv notes.tsv` to extract words from Kindle Vocabulary Builder, add definitions to them, and save them into a TSV Anki notes file.